 During the early days of working in social media in Spain, I realised that the offline skills of selecting the right words to connect with your audience are just as important online.
 You can not take short cuts, no matter where you tell your story.
 But in fact your offline skills are vital to your online success.

-However, for a large group of business people they are worlds apart, and adding the word ‘social’ or ‘digital’ in front of ‘communicating’, suddenly causes a freeze for some really eloquent people.
+However, for many business people those skills suddenly become worlds apart, when you add the word ‘social’ or ‘digital’ in front of ‘communicating’.
+For some reason these really eloquent people freeze up.

 Teaching is another passion of mine.
 When I was younger it was probably more about being in charge and a bit bossy to be honest, but in fact after some formal training back in 1992 on how to teach, I obtained my City & Guilds 7301/2 certificates for lecturing at post 16 education level.